kevinYCKim33/cucumber/README.md

 }
 ```

-regardless, these get pretty tedious.
+Nevertheless, these got pretty tedious.

 ### Adding dynamic summary length

-I really wanted to focus on creating an app that looks good from a mobile device first, so I first coded up my `<MovieDescription />` component to cut off the summary with a "Show more" button if its length was greater than 100 characters.
+I really wanted to focus on creating an app that is mobile-friendly first, so I initially coded up my `<MovieDescription />` component to cut off the summary with a "Show more" button if the summary length was greater than 100 characters.

 However, this looked rather awkward on desktop when the window width was medium to large size.
-Therefore, I tried to implement a dynamic cutoff point depending on window size.
+Therefore, I tried to implement a dynamic cutoff point dependent on window size.

-This ended up being a bit tricker than I had thought.
+This ended up being a bit tricker than I had anticipated.
 As React is all about *reacting* to changes, I thought I could just slip this line of code just under the `render()` function in my `<MovieDescription />`

 ```
 render() {